Armand Gnanduillet

-Both of Gnanduillet parents originate from the Ivory Coast.
-Armand Gnanduillet started playing football at CS Lanrelas in Brittany.
-He will join then the French clubs Le Havre and Poissy, Scottish Premiership club Heart of Midlothian, and was an Ivory Coast Under-20 international.
+Both of his parents originate from Ivory Coast.
+He started playing football at CS Lanrelas in Brittany, later joining Le Havre and Poissy, and was an Ivory Coast under-20 international.
 He was named in the Ivory Coast squad for the 2011 CAF African Under-23 Championships.

+Early life

+Gnanduillet was born in Angers, France, to Ivorian parents.
+He acquired French nationality on 6 September 2000, through the collective effect of his parents' naturalization.

 Club career

 France

 His first steps on a football field were made at the CS Lanrelas in Brittany.
 Gnanduillet then joined Le Havre, where he failed to break into the first team but played 24 times for the reserves, scoring three goals.
 He moved from Le Havre to AS Poissy in 2012, where he went on to score five times in 11 games.

 Chesterfield

 Gnanduillet joined Chesterfield on 21 January 2013.
 He was handed a contract until the end of the season by Chesterfield boss Paul Cook after a trial.

 He scored 39 minutes into his first competitive appearance for a Chesterfield XI against Belper Town in the Derbyshire Senior Cup.
 He then went on to score on his third league appearance for the Spireites, coming on as a half-time substitute for Mark Randall against AFC Wimbledon.
 Gnanduillet stroked a Danny Whitaker cross into the top corner to score his first goal in English football having played just 20 minutes' game time in League Two.
 He was handed his first start for the first team on 2 March 2013, at Dagenham & Redbridge.

 Gnanduillet was given a two-year contract extension at the end of the 2012–13 season by Paul Cook.
 He scored the winning goal in the 96th minute of a 2–1 win against Southend United, converting Gary Roberts' corner with a powerful header, ending Southend's unbeaten start to the season.
 During a Skybet League 2 match against Burton Albion, Gnanduillet became dazed after a head collision with a Burton defender.
 However, he then went on to claim Chesterfield's Man of the Match award.
 He later went on to score the first of Chesterfield's two goals against York City after converting a penalty won by Gary Roberts.
 On 30 August 2014, following a match at Port Vale, it was reported that Gnanduillet had suffered alleged racist abuse after reacting to something shouted at him by a Port Vale fan as the teams left the pitch.
 Chesterfield, Port Vale and Staffordshire Police launched an investigation into the incident.

 On 20 October 2014, Gnanduillet joined League Two side Tranmere Rovers on a one-month loan, and in March 2015 he signed on loan for Oxford United until the end of the season.
 He made four substitute appearances for Oxford before being recalled early by his parent club.